From Fines to Imprisonment: What Are the Effects of Computer Piracy?

 However, if a company is proven in criminal court as not having the correct software licensing, there are numerous, serious repercussions.

-An Unlimited Fine – If found guilty, a company can be fined a value of the court’s choosing.
-There is no limit to this amount, however it should be proportionate to the crime.
+An Unlimited Fine – Fines for unlicensed software can hit astronomical figures.
+If found guilty, a company can be fined a value of the court’s choosing.
+There is no limit to this amount; however it should be proportionate to the crime.
 In 2007, one company was reportedly fined £250,000 for using unlicensed software.
 Could your business survive a fine like that?
+One of the consequences of software piracy due to fines is the bankruptcy of the business.
+It isn't a risk worth taking.

-Therefore, it can be assumed, not having the correct license puts an organisation at risk of cyber-attack and its costly repercussions.
+Therefore, it can be assumed, not having the correct licence puts an organisation at risk of cyber-attack and its costly repercussions.

 How to Avoid Software Piracy

-Do you and your boss know if you have more licenses than you need, the terms of your agreements, how often each license is used and whether you have a software license management strategy in place or not?
+Do you and your boss know if you have more licences than you need, the terms of your agreements, how often each licence is used and whether you have a software licence management strategy in place or not?
 If you answered no to any of these, it may be time to consider your licensing.